-- Artistic research, exploration, and experimentation. - Composition of all genres of music, including those expressions primarily using digital technologies. - Playwriting projects in workshop, preproduction, or production phases.
-Playwrights looking for funds to support initial drafts may be eligible through the BC Arts Council's Individual Arts Grants for Creative Writers program. - Various methods of creation, either in-residence or independently. - Workshops and other development activities. - Public presentations. - Commissioning of new work.
+- Artistic research, exploration, and experimentation. - Composition of all genres of music, including those expressions primarily using digital technologies. - Playwriting projects in workshop, preproduction, or production phases. - Various methods of creation, either in-residence or independently. - Workshops and other development activities. - Public presentations. - Commissioning of new work. - Self-directed or produced tours or presentations.
+For touring and circulation activities that offer guarantees or artist fees from the presenters, please see the Arts Circulation and Touring program.